SliceGX: Layer-wise GNN Explanation with Model-slicing: Graph Neural Networks and Explanation

 \sstab {\bf (1)} The encoder $f_1$ is a composite function $f^L_1\circ f^{L-1}_1\circ \ldots \circ f^1_1(G)$.
 At the $l$-th layer ($l\in [1,L]$), the function $f^l_1$ uniformly updates, for each node $v\in V$, an input representation from the last layer as:

-Here, $z^l_v$ is the feature representation (``embedding'') of node $v$ at the $l$-th layer ($z^0_v$ is the input feature of $v$); $N_v$ is the (1-hop) neighbors of $v$ in $G$, and $AGG^l$ (resp. $TRANS^l$) represents an aggregation (resp. transformation) function at the $l$-th layer, respectively.
+Here, $z^l_v$ is the feature representation (``embedding'') of node $v$ at the $l$-th layer ($z^0_v$ is the input feature of $v$); $N_v$ is the set of neighbors of node $v$ in $G$, and $AGG^l$ (resp. $TRANS^l$) represents an aggregation (resp. transformation) function at the $l$-th layer, respectively.

 \sstab {\bf (2)} Subsequently, a predictor $f_2$ takes the output embeddings $f_1(G)$ = $Z$ and performs a task-specific post-processing $f_2(Z)$, to obtain a final output (a matrix), denoted as $\M(G)$.
-Here $f_2$ typically includes a multi-layer perceptron (MLP) that takes the aggregated representations $Z_v$ from the encoder $f_1$, and produces the final output for the specific task, such as node classification or graph classification.
+Here, $f_2$ typically includes a multi-layer perceptron (MLP) that takes the aggregated representations $Z_v$ from the encoder $f_1$, and produces the final output for the specific task, such as node classification or graph classification.
 Specifically, given a node $v\in V$, the output of $\M$ at $v$, denoted as $\M(G,v)$, refers to the entry of $f_2(Z)$ (\ie $\M(G)$) at node $v$.

 The above step is an abstraction of the inference process of $\M$.
-Variants of \gnns specify different aggregation and transformation functions to optimize task-specific output.
-Notable examples include Graph Convolutional Networks (\gcns)~\cite{kipf2016semi}, a representative class of \gnns, which approximate the first-order Eigen decomposition of the graph Laplacian to iteratively aggregate neighbor embeddings and specify \kw{TRANS} as nonlinear activations, \eg ReLU.
+Variants of \gnns instantiate different aggregation and transformation functions to optimize task-specific output.
+A canonical example is the Graph Convolutional Network (\gcn)~\cite{kipf2016semi}, which can be viewed as a first-order spectral approximation that aggregates (normalized) neighbor embeddings and applies a nonlinear transformation, \eg ReLU, as the transformation operator.

-Consider the inference process for node classification, a cornerstone task in graph analysis.
-The task of node classification is to assign a categorical class label for a node.
-A \gcn-based node classifier $\M$ learns to convert an input graph $G$ with $Z^0$ (a feature matrix) and a (normalized) adjacency matrix to an output representation $Z$.
-The inference process of $\M$ applies Equation~\ref{eq-prop} to generate output $Z$ with the encoder function $f_1$.
-The post processing $f_2$ converts $Z$ to map each node embedding $z_{v_t}\in Z$ to a node label, for each node $v_t$ in a designated test node set $V_T\subseteq V$.